-(c) Expedited pre-service appeals must be communicated by calling (800) 808-4424, ext.
-15227 or by submitting a written

-- C. The internal review process for adverse benefit determinations relating to pharmacy and the Pharmacy Lock-In Program consists of one (1) level of internal review provided by the pharmacy vendor. - (I) Pharmacy appeals.
-Pharmacy appeals and Pharmacy Lock-In Program appeals must identify the matter being appealed and should include the member's (and dependent's, if applicable) name, the date the member attempted to fill the prescription, the prescribing physician's name, the drug name and quantity, the cost of the prescription, if applicable, and any applicable reason(s) relevant to the appeal including: the reason(s) the member believes the claim should be paid, the reason(s) the member believes s/he should not be included in the Pharmacy Lock-In Program, and any other written documentation to support the member's belief that the original decision should be overturned. - (II) All pharmacy appeals must be submitted in writing to-
+- (b) Expedited appeals may be submitted by calling (877) 333-7488 or by submitting a written fax to (800) 368-3238. - C. The internal review process for adverse benefit determinations relating to pharmacy and the Pharmacy Lock-In Program consists of one (1) level of internal review provided by the pharmacy vendor. - (I) Pharmacy appeals.
+Pharmacy appeals and Pharmacy Lock-In Program appeals must identify the matter being appealed and should include the member's

+(and dependent's, if applicable) name, the date the member attempted to fill the prescription, the prescribing physician's name, the drug name and quantity, the cost of the prescription, if applicable, and any applicable reason(s) relevant to the appeal including: the reason(s) the member believes the claim should be paid, the reason(s) the member believes s/he should not be included in the Pharmacy Lock-In Program, and any other written documentation to support the member's belief that the original decision should be overturned.

+(II) All pharmacy appeals must be submitted in writing to-